CalEITC Claims Surpass $1 Billion Projection, Reaching 3.6 Million Low-Income HouseholdsJune 29, 2020

-SAN FRANCISCO, CA, July 27, 2020 — During an extended tax filing season with unprecedented complications brought on by the COVID-19 pandemic, California’s Earned Income Tax Credit, the CalEITC, returned more than $1 billion to more than 3.5 million low-income households, exceeding state projections for this effective anti-poverty program.
+SAN FRANCISCO — During an extended tax filing season with unprecedented complications brought on by the COVID-19 pandemic, California’s Earned Income Tax Credit, the CalEITC, returned more than $1 billion to more than 3.5 million low-income households, exceeding state projections for this effective anti-poverty program.

 This $1 billion reached many of California’s most vulnerable residents in a moment of crisis, with millions newly unemployed and desperately in need of cash.
 Many who were still employed were newly deemed “essential” to our economy, and in many cases are supporting other family members who have lost jobs or income — at considerable risk to their own health.